- Posted by bbd-admin

 - 0 Comments

 Crime shows have always been popular entertainment.
 Even the old Andy Griffith Show had a theme centered on the hometown sheriff and his jail.
 Now we have CSI Miami, Las Vegas, and New York and multiple other crime-investigation/courtroom dramas that are on every night of the week.
 Every now and again, the topic of making bail comes up.
-Even though you might not think that making bail will ever apply to you, you might want to know the steps you will go through if it does.
+Even though you might not think that making bail will ever apply to you, you might want to know the steps in making bail that you will go through if it does.
 (Just a hint: No matter who you are it could easily come up.)

 The first thing that usually happens is a police officer places you under arrest.
 It doesn’t matter what it is for.
 It might be a DUI or some incident you forgot about like failing to show up for that hearing.
 It also doesn’t matter if you are guilty or innocent, your arrest starts a ball rolling that can’t be stopped until it reaches a certain point.
 Go ahead, argue and make a fuss.
 That’s usually good for extra tight handcuffs and a bump on the head when they put you in the back of the squad car.